akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 You can specify the rule tree as a JSON string, using the [`rules` argument of the `akamai_property` resource](../resources/property.md#rules).

-We recommend storing the rule tree as a JSON file on disk and ingesting it using Terraform's `file` function.
+As a best practice, you should store the rule tree as a JSON file on disk and ingest it using Terraform's `file` function.
 For example, if you name your file `rules.json`, you set up the `file` function like this:

 ```hcl
 locals {